 The Practical Side: You Need Receipts

 There is a catch.
 To reimburse yourself tax-free in year 20, you need proof that you paid a qualified medical expense in year 0.
-That means you need to keep records: date of service, provider name, amount, and a copy of the receipt or Explanation of Benefits (EOB).
+That means keeping records: date of service, provider name, amount, and a copy of the receipt or Explanation of Benefits (EOB).

 Paper receipts fade.
 Shoeboxes get lost.
 This is a 20-year game, and you need a system that lasts.